syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Autofit calculation based on different TextStyle

 By default, the cell width is calculated based on the default text style.
-To calculate the cell width based on different [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html), just override the [computeHeaderCellWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeHeaderCellWidth.html) method for the header and [computeCellWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeCellWidth.html) method for the cell and return the super method with the required `TextStyle`.
+To calculate the cell width based on different [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html), just override the [computeHeaderCellWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeHeaderCellWidth.html) method for the header and [computeCellWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeCellWidth.html) method for the cell and return the super method with the required `TextStyle.`

 {% tabs %}
 {% highlight Dart %}